Alcohol & Drug Rehab Center Near Providence

 Covering the Cost of Rehab

 Just like any other healthcare service, attending rehab for substance use disorder often comes at a cost.
 Determining the cost of rehab and figuring out how to pay for it can be difficult.
-However, the ADC staff can help you determine how much treatment may cost and whether you’d be able to use insurance coverage for addiction treatment.
+However, the AdCare staff can help you determine how much treatment may cost and whether you’d be able to use insurance coverage for addiction treatment.

 We’re here to help make determining how to cover the costs associated with care as streamlined and simple as possible.
 We’re proud to work with a variety of health insurance companies, including Humana Rhode Island and Cigna Rhode Island, and can check your benefits for you while you’re on the phone to see if your insurance is accepted at any of our facilities.
 Even if your insurance isn’t accepted at our facility, we’ll go over financing and alternative payment options that may be available to you.